use-the-fork/snowblower/docs/languages/javascript-options.md

 ### directory
 **Location:** *perSystem.snow-blower.languages.javascript.directory*

 The JavaScript project's root directory.
-Defaults to the root of the devenv project.
+Defaults to the root of the snow blower project.
 Can be an absolute path or one relative to the root of the snow blower project.